Windows 11 23H2 new features and changes (September 2023 update)

 New Dev Home app for developers

-Microsoft will introduce a new open-source “Dev Home” app to improve how developers set up, test, and build applications.
+Microsoft is also introducing a new open-source “Dev Home” app to improve how developers set up, test, and build applications.

 Dev Home app